SMSFs and retirement planning

 Tax strategies for retirement savings

-There are a number of tax strategies that can be employed to maximise your savings in the lead-up to retirement – all seamlessly implemented within an SMSF structure.
+There are a number of tax strategies that can be used to help maximise your savings in the lead-up to retirement – all capable of being implemented within an SMSF structure.
 These include:

 - salary sacrifice

 - contribution reserves.

 The tax and super strategies you can implement will vary according to your age, assets, income and personal retirement goals.
 For example, if you buy an asset and sell it while working (accumulation phase) you pay capital gains tax; however, selling the same asset in retirement (pension phase) makes it exempt from tax.

 Create a superannuation fund that works for you